x

 Suboxone

-Suboxone is available in tablet or film form, which dissolves under the tongue or inside the cheek, making it user-friendly and convenient.
+Suboxone is available in tablet or buccal film form, which dissolves under the tongue or inside the cheek, making it user-friendly and convenient.
 This medication combination can also be found under the brand name Zubsolv.

 Naltrexone